-13. If approved, DMV will be installing permanent remote-activated truck inspection open/closed signs with flashing beacon lights.
+13. DMV will be installing permanent remote-activated truck inspection open/closed signs with flashing beacon lights in FY2022.
 These signs are activated and deactivated remotely via an app and cell phone modems/cradle point SIM cards installed at each location.
 Each site requires cellular service to enable the modems to function.
 DMV is anticipating adding 13 new signs and automating 5 current signs already in place for a total of 18 locations throughout the state in FFY22.
 Currently, the yearly service fee per location, which provides remote access, monitoring, and cell service, is \$390.00 per sign.
 These are not prorated at 40% because these signs are explicitly used for MCSAP activities.
+DMV will be adding 5 additional sites on the Interstate or State Highway System for a total 23 sites.

-Automated truck inspection site open/closed signs remote access/monitoring/cell service \$390.00/year per site X 18 sites = \$7,020
+Automated truck inspection site open/closed signs remote access/monitoring/cell service \$390.00/year per site X 23 sites = \$8,970.00